 Grant Funding Sources:

-All mini-grants of up to $500 are funded by Montana Children’s Trust Fund (CTF).
+All mini-grants of up to $500 are funded by the Montana Children’s Trust Fund (CTF).
 Once awarded, the chapter will receive the amount via check; no receipts will need to be submitted in return to CTF.
-Up to four mini-grants, of up to $500, will be awarded in this pilot project.
-CTF hopes to continue partnering with FCCLA in future years, increasing the number of mini-grant opportunities.
+Up to six mini-grants of up to $500 will be awarded this year.
+CTF hopes to continue partnering with FCCLA in future years.

-Funding for CTF Brain Builders Fair mini-grants comes from private donations.
+Funding for Brain Builder resource fair mini-grants comes from private donations to CTF.
 For more information about CTF, visit ChildrensTrust.mt.gov.

 Affiliated Montana FCCLA Chapters who receive a grant agree to

-- Plan, execute, and evaluate a family fun themed resource fair integrating education on child development, within the required time frame;
+- Plan, execute, and evaluate a family-fun resource fair integrating education on early child development within the required time frame;

 - Use the Montana Children’s Trust Fund and MT FCCLA logos on materials;